 Concurrently, it is important to articulate the risks and costs of inaction, and accommodate the need to mitigate impacts from business-as-usual developments in sectors such as agriculture, infrastructure, mining, urbanization, and energy.
-This can help through various approaches such as valuation and risk assessments, using a range of different methodologies.
+This can help secure a more holistic approach to implementation, integrating SDG 15 across a range of goals and targets through various approaches such as valuation and risk assessments, using a range of different methodologies.
+Such methods must also stimulate the removal and reform of harmful subsidies and other economic instruments, and provide guidance towards more effective regulation, taxation and pricing.

 Given the centrality of biodiversity conservation and sustainable use of forests to SDG 15, the Convention on Biological Diversity and the UN Forum on Forests will play a critical role in its achievement.
 Likewise, the UN Convention to Combat Desertification will be instrumental in addressing land degradation, while CITES will be vital to combatting illegal wildlife trade.
 Fostering adequate communication, coordination and cooperation across the different agreements, instruments, and fora is important in capturing synergies and minimizing trade-offs among SDG 15 targets and other SDGs.
+SDG 13 on climate change is particularly pertinent to the future survival of biodiversity and the health of the ecosystems on which it vitally depends.

 Capacity building to support implementation is critical.
 Recognizing that most Government structures are not well-suited to integrated spatial planning approaches, it is recommended that countries should establish institutions at the national level that have authority to work across sectors and integrate SDG 15 targets across other national priorities in a spatially explicit manner.
+For example, national statistical agencies have more experience with socio-economic measurements than environmental agencies; Ministries of Environment and Biodiversity are often unable to participate effectively in cross-sectoral dialogue.